Welcome, Graduate Students!

 * Spring 2001, Oberman: Martin Bucer's De regno Christi

 Every semester, at least one internationally renowned guest scholar comes to campus, gives a presentation, and meets with graduate students.
-Among recent guests have been Irena Backus; Leon Bass; Thomas A. Brady, Jr.; Miriam Bodian; Thomas E. Burman; Caroline Walker Bynum; Miriam Usher Chrisman; Patrick Collinson; David Cressy; Natalie Zemon Davis; Barbara B. Diefendorf; John Dillenberger; Carlos M. N. Eire; James M. Estes; Theodore Evergates; John P. Frank; Paul Freedman; Bruce Gordon; Harvey J. Graff; Andrew M. Greeley; Craig Harline; Scott H. Hendrix; William Chester Jordan; Thomas Kaufmann; Robert Kingdon; Hans Küng; Peter Lake; Hartmut Lehmann; Martin E. Marty; H. C. Erik Midelfort; Maureen Miller; Jürgen Moltmann; Edward Muir; Cary Nederman; David Nirenberg; Thomas O'Meara; Michael Ostling; Elaine Pagels; Jaroslav Pelikan; Andrew Pettegree; Rosemary Radford Reuther; Bernard Roussel; Erika Rummel; Londa Schiebinger; Heinz Schilling; Anne Jacobson Schutte; Tom Scott; John Shea; C. Arnold Snyder; James M. Stayer; Nicholas Terpstra; David Tracy; James D. Tracy; Michael Van Dussen; Kaspar von Greyerz; Alexandra Walsham; Retha Warnicke; Merry Wiesner-Hanks; Peter H. Wilson; Robert Wistrich; Yosef Hayim Yerushalmi; and Charles Zika.
+Among our guests have been Irena Backus; Leon Bass; Thomas A. Brady, Jr.; Miriam Bodian; Thomas E. Burman; Caroline Walker Bynum; Miriam Usher Chrisman; Patrick Collinson; David Cressy; Natalie Zemon Davis; Barbara B. Diefendorf; John Dillenberger; Carlos M. N. Eire; James M. Estes; Theodore Evergates; Alexander J. Fisher; John P. Frank; Paul Freedman; Bruce Gordon; Harvey J. Graff; Andrew M. Greeley; Craig Harline; Scott H. Hendrix; William Chester Jordan; Thomas Kaufmann; Robert Kingdon; Hans Küng; Peter Lake; Hartmut Lehmann; Martin E. Marty; H. C. Erik Midelfort; Maureen Miller; Jürgen Moltmann; Edward Muir; Cary Nederman; David Nirenberg; Michael North; Thomas O'Meara; Michael Ostling; Elaine Pagels; Jaroslav Pelikan; Andrew Pettegree; Rosemary Radford Reuther; Bernard Roussel; Erika Rummel; Londa Schiebinger; Heinz Schilling; Anne Jacobson Schutte; Tom Scott; John Shea; C. Arnold Snyder; James M. Stayer; Nicholas Terpstra; David Tracy; James D. Tracy; Michael Van Dussen; Kaspar von Greyerz; Alexandra Walsham; Retha Warnicke; Merry Wiesner-Hanks; Peter H. Wilson; Robert Wistrich; Yosef Hayim Yerushalmi; and Charles Zika.